- Best Day Trips from Cambridge – Days Out Near Cambridge

 This is a round-up of some of the best day trips from Cambridge.
 There are many great days out near Cambridge.
 I have picked out some of my favourites within one hour of Cambridge and a couple of big hitters that are a bit further away.
 Whether you are looking to visit an interesting town or city, explore the countryside or uncover a local attraction I hope you will be able to find your ideal day trip from Cambridge.

-Best Towns and Cities Within an Hour of Cambridge
+Best Day Trips from Cambridge – Towns and Cities Within an Hour

 Distance from Cambridge to Ely by car: 32 minutes

 Distance from Cambridge to Ely by train: 14 minutes

 Ely is an easy small city to get to from Cambridge.
 It is an excellent Cambridgeshire day out.
 The full name of the city is Isle of Ely because in times past it was an island surrounded by fen.
 The fens have long since been drained but the isle is still a striking sight above the low-lying farmland.
 The riverside is close to the railway station and perfect for a walk or you can head up the hill into the town.
 The main reason to visit Ely is the magnificent cathedral which is stunning both inside and out.
 The Tower Tour is fascinating, and the view is well worth the 170 steps.

 Distance from Cambridge to Bury by car: 44 minutes

 Distance from Cambridge to Bury by train: 39 minutes (note it’s an easy trip by train but the train station is a 10-15 minute walk from the town centre in both towns)